godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_styleguide.rst

 Comment spacing
 ~~~~~~~~~~~~~~~

-Normal comments should start with a space, but comments which are disabled
+Regular comments should start with a space, but not code that you comment out.
-code should not.
 This helps differentiate text comments from disabled code.

 **Good**: